Jeff Scott Soto: Career

 Soto's solo album Damage Control was released on Frontiers Records in March 2012.
-His next solo album SOTO was released on January 30, 2015.
-The album was co-written alongside Gus G and other members of his solo band.
-The solo project soon morphed into a band called SOTO.
-In 2016, they released DIVAK on earMusic.
-They toured afterwards, opening for Winery Dogs in May 2016.
+His next venture was a band eponymously named SOTO, a new band where he could flex his muscles with a modern, Power Metal vibe.
+"Inside The Vertigo" was released on January 30, 2015, with earMUSIC.
+The album was co-written alongside Gus G, Mike Orlando and other members of his solo band at that time who were invited to the newly merged SOTO.
+In 2016, they released DIVAK on earMUSIC and embarked on a World Tour which included supporting Winery Dogs in May 2016 in South America.
+This support slot would serve as the chance for Winery Dogs drummer Mike Portnoy to 'scout' Soto for the venture that would become Sons of Apollo.
+SOTO recorded and released their third studio album 'Origami' in 2019 with new bassist Tony Dickinson, who replaced the recently deceased David Z, who died in 2017, as a touring member of Adrenaline Mob.

 In 2015, Soto recorded vocals for Joel Hoekstra's 13, contributing to the album Dying to Live.
 Soto split vocal duties with Russell Allen on the album.

-In 2018, SOTO recorded their 3rd album Origami, released in May 2019.
+In 2018, SOTO recorded their third album Origami, released in May 2019.

 Soto released another solo album, Retribution in November 2017.
 In early 2020 he completed work on his 7th solo album as well as scheduled a live album for release in July.
 2020 saw the release of 2 solo albums on Frontiers Records, "Jeff Scott Soto - Loud & Live In Milan 2019", recorded live at the annual Frontiers Rock Festival and "Wide Awake (In My Dreamland)" co-written and produced by Alessandro Del Vecchio.
+In 2021, he released an album titled "The Duets Collection - Volume 1" in which he re-recorded songs throughout his vast career as vocal duets with the likes of Eric Martin, Dino Jelusick, Russell Allen, Johnny Gioeli, Nathan James, Erik Martensson, and others on the Frontiers label.
+2022 saw Soto release his seventh studio solo album "Complicated".